In production environments, your API may have to access a message broker that's protected by some auth mechanisms. Examples of these are:

 There are many more security schemes.
 Learn more about them here.

-We’re now able to define what security mechanisms our application needs to connect to the server.
-We’ve seen how to define the requirement of a user and a password, which is the most common use case.
+You're now able to define what security mechanisms your application needs to connect to the server.
+You've seen how to define the requirement of a user and a password, which is the most common use case.